Skip to main content

 • Access Token (api.accessToken.setCustomClaim()): This token is intended for resource servers (your APIs).
 It signifies that the bearer has been authorized to access specific resources.
 While Auth0 provides a toggle in the API settings ("RBAC Settings" -> "Add Permissions in the Access Token"), this only adds permissions to the Access Token.

-• Client-Side Needs: If your client application (not just your backend API) needs to be aware of user permissions to render the UI appropriately, the Access Token permissions aren't directly helpful.
-The ID Token is the standard place for client-consumable identity information.
+• Client-Side Needs: If your client application needs to be aware of user permissions to render the UI appropriately, the Access Token permissions aren't directly helpful.

-• Separation of Concerns: Keeping client-facing identity information (including permissions relevant to UI or initial user setup) in the ID Token and API-facing authorization information in the Access Token maintains a clearer separation of concerns.
+• Separation of Concerns: Keeping client-facing identity information in the ID Token and API-facing authorization information in the Access Token maintains clearer separation.

 Choose the appropriate token (or both) based on where the permissions will be consumed.
 For many UI-driven scenarios, the ID Token is the more logical and convenient place.